May 6 - August 23, 2014

-The Virginia Quilt Museum is pleased to announce the opening of our
+The Virginia Quilt Museum is delighted to announce the second exhibits of our 2014 Season.

 Tuesday - Saturday